christianishimwe/daily-pennsylvanian-basic-scraper/README.md

 - Add any additional libraries to `Pipfile` that you need
 - Update this `README.md` with project specifics

+**Recent Update**: The script now targets the news section of The Daily Pennsylvanian website by scraping from `https://www.thedp.com/section/news` instead of the main page.
+This change allows for more focused data extraction from the news section.

 Feel free to use this as a starter kit for your Python web scraping projects!

 ## Setting Up a Local Development